Greek reform list yet to take shape as talks with lenders continue

 Also speaking to Die Welt, the head of the German CSU parliamentary group Gerda Hasselfeldt, a senior ally of German Chancellor Angela Merkel, urged Greece to present specific reform proposals "instead of election rhetoric and vague financial pledges".

 "The Greek government has destroyed a lot of trust in the last weeks.
-It now finally has to deliver and honour its pledges to the European partners," Hasselfeldt added.
+It now finally has to deliver and honor its pledges to the European partners," Hasselfeldt added.

 (Additional reporting by Michael Nienaber in Berlin; Editing by Catherine Evans and Gareth Jones)